20PercentRendered/servcord-client/README.md

 The client for the self-hostable Discord server.
 Works on Windows and Linux.

 ## Install Instructions Windows
-1. Download and install discord.
+1. Download and install Discord.
 2. Download and install the ServCord Client.

 ## Install Instructions Linux
-1. Download and install discord so it is accessible anywhere using `discord`
+1. Download and install Discord so it is accessible anywhere using `discord`
 2. Download and install the ServCord Client.

 ## Usage